AnasBoubechra/AnasBoubechra/README.md

 ###  Data analyst | Programmer | Linux geek 🐧

-All repos here are old, not updated
+All repos here are old and not updated.

-See my personal [git server](https://git.cschad.com) instead
+➡️ See my personal [git server](https://git.cschad.com) instead.

 <pre>
 ┌──┤ WHOAMI ├─────────▰▰▰